fabianvllb/ac_movies/README.md

 ## Getting Started

-First, download the repository. cd into it and install requires libraries:
+First, download the repository, cd into it and install requires libraries:

 ```bash
 cd ac_movies